farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 >
 > Limiting choices is often a good way to kickstart creativity, and that's exactly what happens with a game that uses playbooks.
 They are also a great way to introduce the group to the kind of characters the story is going to be focused on.
 >
 > To make a playbook in Charge, you first need to find a cool name.
 Look for something catchy that will be easy to remember, and fits the theme of the game.
-Once you've found one, write it down as the `concept` of that playbook.
+Once you've found one, write it down as the _concept_ of that playbook.
 >
-> For the other `details` of the character, offer multiple options for the players to choose from.
-For example, a list of possible `ties` or relations the characters might have.
+> For the other _details_ of the character, offer multiple options for the players to choose from.
+For example, a list of possible _ties_ or relations the characters might have.
 >
-> For the `actions`, assign 3 starting `action dots` in what you think this playbook is skilled at.
+> For the _actions_, assign 3 starting _action dots_ in what you think this playbook is skilled at.
 The remaining 4 are left for the player to assign.
 If you decided to use increase or reduce the default number of actions, you should adjust those numbers accordingly.
 >
-> The last thing you need to make a playbook is to define its `talent tree`.
-Each playbook can have between 4 or 6 distinct `talents` which makes playing this playbook a fun, and unique experience.
+> The last thing you need to make a playbook is to define its _talent tree_.
+Each playbook can have between 4 or 6 distinct _talents_ which makes playing this playbook a fun, and unique experience.
 >
 > A good way to get started with this is to think about what makes the playbook you are designing special.
 Think about its powers, abilities or the cool gear they might be using.
 >
-> Give each `talent` a name and describe what they do.
+> Give each _talent_ a name and describe what they do.
 A talent can do many things including, but not limited to:
 >
-> - `+1d6 when ______`
+> - +1d6 when **\_\_**
-> - `+1 position when ______`
+> - Lower the risk when **\_\_**
-> - `+1 effect when ______`
+> - Increase the effect when **\_\_**
-> - `Use [action] instead of [action] when ______`
+> - Use [action] instead of [action] when **\_\_**
-> - `[New narrative liberty] when ______`
+> - [New narrative liberty] when **\_\_**

 # Mechanics | Charge SRD

 In this game the GM and the players tell a story, and afterwards look at the rules to see if something needs to be resolved using the game's mechanics.
-You don't look at the rules first, you look at the fiction first.
+You don't look at the rules first, **you look at the fiction first**.

 See those mechanics as tools in a box to use as needed.
 They exist to resolve situations where you don't know the direct answers to a question.